tomislavmiksa/kw_traceminator/README.md

 - **`/api/batch/run` returns HTTP 409** - another batch is already
   running on the webapp.
 POST `/api/batch/abort` (the **Abort** button does this) and retry.
+- **QCSuper and QLog both show green** - they share the Diag port; the API stops one before starting the other.
+If a dot stays gray, check `journalctl -u serialmodemtrace -f` and `/var/log/qlog-api.log`.
 - **Live batch updates show all-at-once instead of streaming** - some reverse proxy is buffering.
 The endpoint sets `X-Accel-Buffering: no`;
   if you've put nginx in front, also set `proxy_buffering off`.